Wootric/slate/source/includes/_custom_fields.md

 ....//The rest of the widget...
 <!--­­ end Wootric code --­­>
 ```
-You add custom attributes within the Wootric JS code snippet as additional key/value pairs.
+You add custom properties within the Wootric JS code snippet as additional key/value pairs.
 **Make sure to double check that your custom attribute keys always have a JSON­ valid
 value**; this means quotes around strings and sending null as a value when there isn’t a value for
 that user.